mattfenwick/Beagle/docs/tutorials/parsing.md

 ### Parsing ###

-The goal of parsing is to take human input -- text -- and transform it into input the computer understands.  (although computers can produce code too)
+The goal of parsing is to take human- or computer-generated input text -- and transform it into something the computer understands.

 There are 2 or 3 major steps to this: